Cuba the Country

 Do I get a better price per person if I’m booking for more than one person?

-Yes, the more persons in your booking, the better price you get, to the point it doesn’t affect operating costs.
-However, you must book all of those persons under the same booking in order to receive our tier pricing discounts.
-On each tour page, you may select a booking package with varying costs per person, and if your group is larger than the options viewed, please contact us using the form just below the booking sidebar.
+Yes, the more people in your booking, the better price you get, to the point it doesn’t affect operating costs.
+However, you must book all of those persons under the same booking to receive our tier pricing discounts.
+On each tour page, you may select a booking package with varying costs per person.
+For large group pricing, please contact us.

 Where can I exchange money in Cuba?

-Note: With the constant changes in economy and the competing black market in Cuba, we suggest that you ask your guide if you should exchange money upon your arrival or not.
-Most businesses, other than government owned businesses, will accept USD, Canadian Dollar, and Euro.
+Note: With the constant changes in the economy and the competing black market in Cuba, we suggest that you ask your guide if you should exchange money upon your arrival or not.
+Most businesses, other than government-owned businesses, will accept USD, Canadian Dollars, and Euros.
 Your guide will be your best help in knowing what to do.

 How much spending money should I bring to Cuba?

-How much money you bring depends entirely on your personal spending habits and financial situation, however, if possible, we recommend to budget at least 2040 CUP per day (about $85 USD).
-Being that our tours include almost everything you need while in Cuba, this amount of cash may cover lunches (about $12 on average depending on your choices), alcoholic drinks (about $4 on average), guide tips, souvenirs, or any other item/service you may want to purchase in your travels.
+How much money you bring depends entirely on your personal spending habits and financial situation, however, if possible, we recommend budgeting at least $50-$85 USD per day.
+Being that our tours include almost everything you need while in Cuba, this amount of cash may cover lunches (about $15-$20 on average depending on your choices), alcoholic drinks (about $4 on average), guide tips, souvenirs, or any other item/service you may want to purchase in your travels.
 You’ll probably want to budget more if you’re considering buying gifts such as cigars, coffee, and rum.
 To help you formulate a budget, we provide a page with numerous examples of what items cost in Cuba, and you will receive that in your booking confirmation email.

 Notes: Travelers must declare how much cash they are carrying to customs if it exceeds $5,000 USD per person.
 Also, we recommend bringing bills in your currency (USD, CAD, EURO) that are unmarked and un-torn.
 If they have marks and are torn, they will be rejected.